-Column (1) of Table 5 in the Appendix presents results for Equation (5.1) using different control variables.
-As Thai tariff liberalization encompassed import duty reductions on inputs, I control for fall in average import duty between 2002 and 2006 for each 4-digit ISIC industry.
+Column (1) of Table 6 in the Appendix presents results for Equation (5.1) using different control variables.
+As Thai tariff liberalization encompassed import duty reductions on machinery and equipment, I control for fall in average import duty between 2002 and 2006 for each 4-digit ISIC industry.
 A fall in import duty on capital goods has the expected positive sign but is statistically insignificant.
 Controlling for supply-side considerations such as learning new technology from a client multinational corporation (MNC) or participating in MNC licensing/training/quality certification programs, firm characteristics such as percentage of foreign ownership and number of plants in the same industry does not affect key results.
 In fact, these variables are individually insignificant but this may be due to high correlation with other controls.
 Results are robust to commonly used proxies for firm characteristics such as initial firm size (measured by sales in 2001), R&D expenditure of the firm and current establishment size (measured by number of workers in 2006).
 Process innovation is positively associated with each of these characteristics.
+Controlling for changes in tax rates (excise duties, sales tax, corporate tax) and import duties on intermediate inputs does not alter the key results.
+13 technology support through learning and other programs, import duty reductions and indicator for whether a loan was needed in 2003.